+Specializes in analytics & scoring services, credit management solutions, decision support tools, business information reports, and environmental, social, and governance (esg) solutions.

+Software

+Decision Engine (BRE), Collection System, Loan Origination System (LOS)

+Business Information

+Company reports, Cyber Risk report, and ESG Certification

+Analytics

+Risk, Collection, Propensity Score

+Financial Management

-Specializes in analytics & scoring services, credit management solutions, loan origination systems, business information reports, and environmental, social, and governance (ESG) solutions.
-Software Decision Engine (BRE), Collection System, Loan Origination System (LOS) Business Information Company reports, Cyber Risk report, and ESG Certification Analytics Risk, Collection, Propensity Score Financial Management Finance Wellness (PFM), categorization, insights, underwriting, crosssell Together, these entities empower financial institutions with the tools and insights needed to improve efficiency, drive growth, and manage risk effectively.
-2007 High Mark was established as a start-up Credit Bureau in India.
-2011 High Mark launched its Microfinance Bureau.
+Finance Wellness (PFM), categorization, insights, underwriting, crosssell

+Together, these entities empower financial institutions with the tools and insights needed to improve efficiency, drive growth, and manage risk effectively.

+2007

+High Mark was established as a start-up Credit Bureau in India.

+2011

-2013 High Mark launched its High Mark launched its Commercial Bureau.
+High Mark launched its Microfinance Bureau.

+2013 High Mark launched its Commercial Bureau.

+2014

+CRIF Solutions started its operations in India, offering Analytics and Software Solutions.

+2015

+A Regional at the Pune Hub.
+2017

+CRIF High Mark launched Fraud Prevention Tool.

+2023

+CRIF Solutions launched Synesgy, its ESG assessment solution in India.

+2010

-2014 CRIF Solutions started its operations in India, offering Analytics and Software Solutions.
-2010 High Mark Credit Information Services Pvt.
-Ltd. began operations in India after receiving the Certificate of Registration (CoR) from the Reserve Bank of India (RBI).
-2012 High Mark launched its Consumer Bureau.
-2014 CRIF S.p.A. acquired a majority stake in High Mark.
-2015 A Regional Competence Centre was set up at the Pune Hub.
+High Mark Credit Information Services Pvt.
+Ltd. began operations in India after receiving the Certificate of Registration (CoR) from the Reserve Bank of India (RBI)

-2017 CRIF High Mark launched Identification & Application Risk Services.
-2023 CRIF Solutions launched Synesgy, its ESG assessment solution in India.
+2012

+High Mark launched its Consumer Bureau.

+CRIF S.p.A. acquired a majority stake in

+2014

+High Mark.

 2014 CRIF S.p.A. established its first Global Technology Hub in Pune.
 2016 CRIF Solutions introduced its new service offering, the Business Information Report.
 2023 CRIF Connect received its Certificate of Registration to operate as an Account Aggregator in India.

-MESSAGE FROM CHAIRMAN & REGIONAL MANAGING DIRECTOR Dear Clients and Industry Partners, As we approach the end of another remarkable year, I wanted to take a moment to reflect on our journey together and share some exciting developments from our side.
+CHAIRMAN & REGIONAL MANAGING DIRECTOR Dear Clients and Industry Partners, As we approach the end of another remarkable year, I wanted to take a moment to reflect on our journey together and share some exciting developments from our side.
 First and foremost, I would like to express my deepest gratitude for your continued trust and partnership.
 Your support and collaboration have been instrumental in helping us achieve our goals and milestones.
 In a rapidly changing business landscape, your support has been a cornerstone of our success.
 This year, we have made significant strides in enhancing the power of our offerings to align with industry's agenda and better serve your needs.
 We have invested heavily in product innovation, customer service, improving quality of data and cutting-edge technologies, on both our credit bureau & open banking offerings.
 Our focus on these areas has established CRIF as an undisputed leader in the data, information, decision sciences and open banking space to provide you with solutions that enhance your ability to make decisions, create innovative products for your clients and reduce business risk in the current economic environment.
 Many examples of such use cases have been provided in this publication and I would encourage your teams to explore the power of data and information to grow your business and serve you customers better.
-Looking ahead, our vision remains steadfast, to foster long-term relationships with our clients and industry partners and grow with them together to the next level.
+Looking ahead, our vision remains steadfast: to foster long-term relationships with our clients and industry partners and grow with them together to the next level.
 As we step into the new year, I am filled with optimism and enthusiasm for what lies ahead.
 We will continue to innovate, adapt, and grow, while keeping your needs at the forefront of our efforts.
 Wishing you and your loved ones a prosperous new year.